 - If a middle or high school only had specialized groups of students back on campus, then according the cohort guidance, the school was not considered to be “open.”
-That school(s) will need to wait until a county was back in the red tier for two weeks to open for in-person instruction.
+That school(s) will need to wait until the county has been in the Red Tier for 5 consecutive days before the school may reopen.

 What is the difference between a cohort and being open?

-Regardless of a county’s tier status, schools may serve small groups of students pursuant to the CDPH cohort guidance (e.g., serve small groups of students with disabilities) and/or open elementary schools pursuant to a waiver.
-The school reopening framework set the rules for when “school[s] and school districts may reopen for in-person instruction.”
-The term “open” or “reopen,” as used in the framework, refers to operations that are permitted only if the county satisfies the eligibility requirements for schools to “open” or “reopen” (i.e., red tier for 14+ days).
-This is in contrast to activities permitted under the Cohort Guidance even for schools that are not permitted to reopen under the July 17 school reopening framework.
+Regardless of a county’s tier status, schools may serve small groups of students pursuant to the CDPH cohort guidance (e.g. serve small groups of students with disabilities).
+The COVID-19 and Reopening In-Person Instruction Framework & Public Health Guidance for K-12 Schools in California, 2020-2021 School Year sets the rules for when “school[s] and school districts may reopen for in-person instruction.”
+The term “open” or “reopen,” as used in the framework, refers to operations that are permitted only if the county satisfies the eligibility requirements for schools to “open” or “reopen”.
+This is in contrast to activities permitted under the Cohort Guidance for schools that are not permitted to reopen.

 Guidance and Reopening Plans